umee-network/docs/docs/overview/umee-overview/introduction.md

 ****

-Rather than setting rates based entirely off of current supply and demand, Umee is building a term structure for [crypto](/learn-the-basics/crypto-basics/what-is-crypto) that uses time-to-maturity and credit-worthiness to determine rates.
+Rather than setting rates based entirely off of current supply and demand, UX is building a term structure for [crypto](/learn-the-basics/crypto-basics/what-is-crypto) that uses time-to-maturity and credit-worthiness to determine rates.

 :::